How to stop spam text messages: Prevent, block and report

 Although it is unlikely you can completely cut off the flow of spam texts, there are a few steps you can take to limit your exposure:

-1. Should you reply?
-It depends!
+1. Be careful about replying!
 If a spam text is from a legitimate company sending you special offers you aren’t interested in, you can opt out of receiving their texts by replying “Stop” or similar – they are then legally required to stop texting you.
 A scammer, of course is not really interested in staying on the right side of the law, so you should never reply to suspicious-seeming texts.
-Replying shows the spammer that your number is active and this will only lead to more spam.
+Replying shows the spammer that your number is active, and this will only lead to more spam.

 2. Never open the links!
 Even if there is no scam involved, clicking a link is also a sign of interest that might lead to more texts or even follow-up calls